wp-plugins/freshdesk-support/readme.txt

 First Release Version.

 == Upgrade Notice ==
-  Added option to enable/disable sso.
-  Logging out of wordpress will no longer logout the Freshdesk session.
+  Security fix for open redirect vulnerablity.
+Now users are required to configure all the portal urls in the settings page.
+= 1.8 =
-  Added validations for the settings page.
+  Security fix for open redirect vulnerablity.
+Now users are required to configure all the portal urls in the settings page.
-  Fixed the error showing up on the plugin settings page.
 == 1.7 ==
   Added option to enable/disable sso.
   Logging out of wordpress will no longer logout the Freshdesk session.